Hyperling/HealthProtocol/ebook.md

     - Detox can feel like headaches and other symptoms which can be confusing.
 If you've changed your diet drastically, started adding in lots of fresh juice, done any fasts, etc, then these can be expected for a few days until the body flushes out the toxins which were stored previously.

 ### How to Eat

+__Supplements__

+- Ideally all nutrition comes from food.
+B12 is the only exception, if you're not foraging frequently or drinking natural water then taking some methylcobalamin every few days or weeks is not a bad idea.
+    - Athletes will need more than others.
+Dropping a dissolvable tablet in your water bottle is an easy way to make up for that.
+Add an extra teaspoon of sole water and you have a super cheap sports drink!
+- If people tell you that you need to take Omega 3's, Vitamin K, or any other nutrient that they say vegans are deficient in, be sure to gauge their health and see if you want to end up like them or like other rolemodels.
+- Most supplements are missing the coenzymes needed to process the nutrient properly.
+They are not whole foods, they are definitely processed foods.
+Some have even proposed that that taking such nutrients at the concentrated levels they are sold at can be harmful to health.

 __Chewing__